ShaolinSpirit76/ShaolinSpirit76/README.md

 - 👋 Hi, I’m @ShaolinSpirit76
-- 👀 I’m interested in human relationship (social, medical, politics... everything to make people life easier and healthier), ecology (#GreenCode), and everything link to the future of our children and our planet.
+- 👀 I’m interested in human relationship (social, medical, education... everything to make people life easier and healthier), ecology (#GreenCode), and everything link to the future of our children and our planet.
-- 🌱 I’m currently learning Gitlab, Symfony 5, Python 3.
+- 🌱 I’m currently learning Gitlab, Python 3 and WordPress.
-- 💞️ I’m looking to collaborate on PHP (Symfony), Python (Django) and CMS (WordPress).
+- 💞️ I’m looking to collaborate Python (Django) and CMS (WordPress).
 - 📫 How to reach me : https://shaolinspirit76.github.io/paul.compere-developpeur/

 <!---